-Refer to Note 4 in these financial statements.
+Refer to Note 4 in these financial statements for further details covering loans recoverable from group companies.
 We have agreed the terms surrounding the loans to supporting loan agreements.

 We evaluated the suitability and appropriateness of the methodology of the cash flow model of the Virtu Maritime Group to assess the recoverability of the loan.